The Assam School of Painting

 A Great Impetus

 “The impulse to create the art of painting can be explained by the evolution of the worship of religious scripture.
-The cult of worship of scripture in the altar of each Satra enjoyed unprecedented impetus.
+The worship of scripture in the altar of each Satra enjoyed unprecedented impetus.
 The practice was also followed in the domestic chapel of each and every household in Assam.
 The reason behind the phenomenal growth of (painted) religious transcripts in innumerable number can alone be attributed to this practice.”

 The Satras used to patronize and support their own persons called khanikars to work with their penmanship.
 Many bibliophiles also came forward to support the khanikars for their penmanship.
 The local kings also did not lag behind in this respect.